ehenestroza/if-recommender/README.md

 Game recommendations for interactive fiction, built on the [Interactive Fiction Database](https://ifdb.org).

-Pick a game you liked, an author, a reviewer whose taste you trust, or just the systems and tags you're in the mood for.
-You get back a ranked list of games that feel similar — not a keyword search.
+Pick a game you like, an author you click with, a reviewer whose taste you trust, or just the vibe (systems and tags) you're in the mood for.
+You get back a ranked list of games that feel similar, with filtering options to refine your search.

 ---